-- Safe accommodation for the children who suffer from physical, sexual, and psychological abuse and/or neglect. and in addition
+- to offer safe accommodation for the children who suffer from physical, sexual, and psychological abuse and/or neglect. and in addition

-- to sponsor social and support provided by Joyce and the Counsellor for the single parents, grandparents/carers, and families of the children in crisis.
+- to sponsor social assistance and support, provided by Joyce and the Counsellor, for the single parents, grandparents/carers, and families of the children in crisis.

 A 4-hectare farm block has been bought nearby at Kaloko where food is grown, pigs and cattle provide protein for developing minds and bodies and aid self-sufficiency.
 And on this block, a new school is to be built together with accommodation for children in crisis.